reZach/page-recorder/README.md

 ![](./README%20images/Extension%20card.png)

 # Usage
-1. Navigate to any webpage, the extension is active all the time (for now)
+1. Navigate to any webpage
-2. Click on an element
+2. Click on the extension's icon and click "Clear" to clear any previously selected elements
-3. View the downloaded file containing the CSS selector that was clicked on
+3. Begin navigating through any website
+4. When you are finished navigating pages on the website, click the extension's icon again and click "Save" to download a file of the user-clicked elements

 # Development
 1. Make changes to the repo